Onboard Google Cloud Projects

 In the ACE

-ONBOARDING.On the Onboarding Management page that opens, click +Onboard Accounts.
+Settings area, click Accounts Management.On the Accounts Management page that opens, click +Onboard Accounts.
 The Onboard Account Cloud Provider selection page appears.

 -